Shorebird Recovery

 The South Coast Shorebird Recovery Program began in 1999 in response to a dramatic decline in native beach nesting birds.
 Little Tern numbers were reduced to only 110 breeding pairs on the entire NSW coast and Hooded Plover's (Hoodies) had become extinct in the northern part of their range, with less than 50 birds remaining south of Jervis Bay.
 The Pied and Sooty Oystercatchers were also added to this list of rapidly declining shorebirds.
 Something needed to be done before we lost these beautiful native birds from our coastline forever.

-Click to magnify image and click again to reduce All four species were listed under the Threatened Species Conservation Act (1995) and protected by state legislation - the National Parks and Wildlife Service (NPWS) took action.
+All four species were listed under the Threatened Species Conservation Act (1995) and protected by state legislation - the National Parks and Wildlife Service (NPWS) took action.
 Recovery teams were formed and recovery plans were written, identifying the key to recovering these dwindling populations – improve breeding success.
 The plans listed the specific threats to breeding success and the recovery actions required to manage them.
 Overall, the aim was to increase the survival rates of eggs and chicks on the beaches, so these little ones would develop into breeding adults and increase the size of the NSW populations.

 These shorebirds nesting on our beaches face a growing number of threats to their breeding success.
 Their nests are a simple scrape forming a shallow depression in the sand between the high tide mark and dune vegetation (the birds won't nest in the denser plants of the dune revegetation areas).
 Consequently, most nests are in the clear sandy area just above the high tide mark where people and dogs are walking.